weberjn/org.openhab.automation.javascripting/README.md

 * When the openHAB ScriptFileWatcher detects a new .java File in conf/automation/jsr223 it is loaded, compiled into memory and its onLoad() method is executed.
   Then it is parsed for @Rule annotations and the rules are activated.

+* You can use a raw script with no "boilerplate" code and direct instructions by NOT specifiying a class in your script (not putting a `public class` declaration).
+Your script will automatically be wrapped in a Class and an onLoad method.
+You obviously cannot declare any method within this raw script (because it is itself contained in the onLoad method), but you can use import or package declarations (they will be extracted and put in the  start of the resulting script).

 * Java script classes do not see other script classes.
 Each one has its own ClassLoader.
-This is an consequence of the way openHAB JSR223 and the Java ScriptEngine work, each script is loaded separately and so has its own memory classloader.
+This is a consequence of the way openHAB JSR223 and the Java ScriptEngine works, each script is loaded separately and so has its own memory ClassLoader.
+You can use the Library annotation to circumvent this limitation : each script will still have its own ClassLoader, but all @Library annotated classes will also be compiled with each of them.

-* you can use libraries if you package them as [OSGI bundles](#library-code).
+* you can also use libraries if you package them as [OSGI bundles](#library-code).

 * you can use openHAB classes from the packages listed in [bnd.bnd](bnd.bnd).